manvirag/tech_learning_tinkering/hld/DB_schema.md

 6. The Data Model Resource Book, Vol. 1: A Library of Universal Data Models for All Enterprises
 7. The Data Model Resource Book, Vol. 2: A Library of Data Models for Specific Industries

--> https://github.com/sujeet-agrahari/awesome-database-design
+Decision:
+- for model thinking to read first PATTERNS OF DATA MODELING MICHAEL BLAHA ( since i know bit of basics )
+- this is also good for modeling -> Enterprise Model Patterns.
+David C. Hay This is a beast of a book, but has some great patterns.
+- different model for different enterprise:  The Data Model Resource Book, Vol. 1: A Library of Universal Data Models for All Enterprise
+- antipattern in sql: SQL antipattern.
+- this one looks form basic specially for mysql: Database Design for Mere Mortals®: 25th Anniversary Edition -> https://github.com/sujeet-agrahari/awesome-database-design